noskov-sergey/hh-auth/README.md

 # hh-auth
-service to update access token for api.hh.ru
+service to work with access token for api.hh.ru